Studio Events

 Virtual Performances: A great way to share music during the colder months and to share with family members across the country and overseas.

-Studio Wide Performance in November: Playing on a Grand Piano and bringing everyone together to celebrate their progress.
+Studio Wide Performance: Playing on a Grand Piano and bringing everyone together to celebrate their progress.

 Community Performances: These can really help build confidence and a sense of achievement.

-There are also opportunities to participate in events run by the Wellington Branch of the Institute of Registered Music Teachers such as Two of a Kind (duet performance) and the Youth Music Festival.
+There are also opportunities to participate in events run by the Wellington Branch of the Institute of Registered Music Teachers .
 These provide even more enriching experiences.